 The growers who supply our factory here at Wissington come from a range of counties including Norfolk, Cambridgeshire and Lincolnshire.
 However the average distance between farm and factory is only 28 miles.

 We turn the 3 million tonnes of sugar beet in to over 400,000 tonnes of quality sugar & 64,000 tonnes of ethanol.

 About 4,800 tonnes of stones are received with the sugar beet crop every year.
 A proportion of these are recovered and graded, before being marketed for civil engineering, road-building and construction projects.

-Each year, we receive over 250,000 tonnes of soil along with the eight million tonnes of sugar beet we purchase from UK growers.
+Each year, we receive around 200,000 tonnes of soil along with the eight million tonnes of sugar beet we purchase from UK growers.

 This soil is recovered and marketed under the British Sugar brand TOPSOIL, the largest supplier of quality topsoil in the UK.
 Sold primarily into the landscaping and amenity industries, TOPSOIL’s range of products are ideal for shrub planting, seeding or turf laying and turf maintenance.